red-hat-data-services/NeMo-Guardrails/docs/about/architecture/README.md

 ## Interaction with LLMs

-This toolkit relies on LangChain for the interaction with LLMs.
+This library relies on LangChain for the interaction with LLMs.
 Below is a high-level sequence diagram showing the interaction between the user's code (the one using the guardrails), the `LLMRails`, LangChain and the LLM API.

 ![Sequence Diagram LLMRails](sequence-diagram-llmrails.png)

 ## Server Architecture

-This toolkit provides a guardrails server with an interface similar to publicly available LLM APIs.
+This library provides a guardrails server with an interface similar to publicly available LLM APIs.
 Using the server, integrating a guardrails configuration in your application can be as easy as replacing the initial LLM API URL with the Guardrails Server API URL.

 ![Guardrails Server](guardrails-server.png)